 - In a small saucepan melt coconut oil

-- take a handful of mixture (about 1-2 tbsand squeeze together into a ball, place on a cookie sheet.
+- Take a handful of the mixture - about 1-2 tbs and squeeze together into a ball, place on a cookie sheet.
+You will need to work it together into a ball.

 - Continue until you use all the mix. (should make 25-30 balls)